Today, the 7th of July, is the romantic and creative Tanabata Festival, also known as the Star Festival in Japan.

-It is the day to celebrate the ancient folk tale of two lovers, Orihime(princes) and Hikoboshi (prince), who were separated by the Milkyway.
-They can only meet once a year, today, on the 7th July as the bridge appears in the evening sky...
+It is the day we celebrate the ancient folk tale of two lovers, Orihime (the princess) and Hikoboshi (the prince), who were separated by the Milky Way.
+They can only meet once a year, today, on the 7th of July, as a bridge appears in the evening sky...

-Today is the day, we can send our wishes to the universe with our creative ritual...
+Today is the day we send our wishes to the universe through our creative rituals.
+It's a time that is romantic, exciting, creative, and intimate.

-Go wild and be with your wildest dream.
+Go wild and embrace your wildest dreams.

-Let your thoughts out.
+Let your thoughts flow.

-Let your dreams out.
+Let your dreams soar.

 TANABATA FESTIVAL